Skip to content

 • You’re already at < 100 KB total page weight.
 There’s nothing to optimise.

-When in doubt: don’t ship it.
-The default attach({ preloadOn: "hover" }) is already very good.
+When in doubt, don’t ship it.
+The default attach({ preloadOn: "hover" }) already handles most cases.